AlexanderBiba/wordle/FIREBASE_SETUP.md

 - Update your app to use production Firebase URLs
 - Set proper security rules

+### Leaderboard Function

+The leaderboard feature requires the `getLeaderboard` function to be deployed:

+1. **Deploy Functions**: Run `firebase deploy --only functions` from your project root
+2. **Function URL**: The leaderboard will automatically use the deployed function URL
+3. **Data Access**: The function reads from the `users` collection to generate rankings
+4. **Security**: Only public read access is needed for leaderboard data

+**Note**: The leaderboard function aggregates user statistics to create rankings.
+Make sure your Firestore rules allow reading user data for leaderboard purposes.

 ## 🎯 Features You'll Get

 Once configured, your app will have: